Holgi/Flickr

 The best time to visit Little Venice is the early May bank holiday weekend, when the annual canal-boat festival takes place.
 During the day, dozens of colourful canal boats glide into the basin, surrounded by pop-up bars, street food stalls and live music, before they sail away along the canals at dusk in a beautiful illuminated parade.

-That said, it’s a great area to explore year-round – in summer you can dine in waterside restaurants and relax in the leafy parks; later in the year, Little Venice makes an excellent starting point for a crisp autumn stroll along Regent’s Canal passing the zoo, Camden Market, and King’s Cross before ending up in East London.
+That said, Little Venice is a charming area to explore year-round – in summer you can dine in waterside restaurants and relax in the leafy parks; later in the year, the neighbourhood makes an excellent starting point for a crisp autumn stroll along Regent’s Canal passing the zoo, Camden Market, and King’s Cross before ending up in East London.

 We’ve put together a big guide to Little Venice below (and you can get a feel for it all in our reel right here)…